LMS Fowler Class 4F: Models

-The 4F has been modelled by Lima (O, HO and N Gauge) and Graham Farish (N Gauge, still produced under the Bachmann label).
-Airfix produced a tender drive model of the 4F in OO Gauge in 1978.
+The 4F has been modelled by Lima (O gauge, HO gauge and British N gauge) and Graham Farish (British N Gauge, still produced under the Bachmann label).
+Airfix produced a tender drive model of the 4F in OO gauge in 1978.
 Production of this was continued by Dapol after it acquired Airfix models in 1985, and were subsequently sold to Hornby in the late 1990s.
-They upgraded the model to loco drive in 2012.
+They upgraded the model with an improved chassis in 2012.
 Bachmann have produced a version of the Midland railway variant of the 4F since 2012.